adophilus/blockchain-voting-system/apps/docs/docs/contracts/tasks.md

 7.  **Admin ends the election:** After the `endTime` of the election has passed, the administrator explicitly calls the `endElection()` function on the `Election` contract to formally conclude the voting period.

 8.  **Election results are tallied and displayed:** Once the election has officially ended, the web application retrieves the final vote counts and results by calling the `getElectionResults()` function on the `Election` contract.
+This function now returns a comprehensive breakdown of votes per candidate within each participating party.
 These results are then presented to the public in a clear and transparent manner.